-$^{20}$ We have no reason to expect that there is mis-measurement in the business employment and sales information, apart from the fact that the information is survey-based.
-To the contrary, as we write in the data appendix, an academic-led study on the reliability of the Infogroup business database concludes that the data are either similar to, or of higher quality, than other private establishment-level datasets such as the National Establishment Time-Series dataset (University of Nebraska [2017]).
+&lt;sup>16We have no reason to expect that there is mis-measurement in employment and sales, apart from the fact that the information is survey-based.
+An academic-led study on the reliability of the Infogroup database concludes that the data are either similar to, or of higher quality, than other establishment-level datasets such as the National Establishment Time-Series dataset (University of Nebraska [2017]).